 New Yorkers have shown the path forward for clean energy policy.

 The New York State Climate Leadership and Community Protection Act (CLCPA) represents one of the nation’s most significant efforts to address the climate crisis.
-Governor Cuomo and New York’s policymakers have shown the path forward for clean energy policy even in the face of federal inaction.
+Governor Cuomo and all New Yorkers have shown the path forward for clean energy policy even in the face of federal inaction and more recently a global pandemic.

 Within the electricity sector, the challenges of eliminating GHG emissions by 2040 are significant, and even more so without the inclusion of a carbon price in the state’s electricity markets.
-Fortunately, the New York Independent System Operator (NYISO), the administrator of the state’s wholesale electricity markets, has developed a proposal for a carbon pricing plan that will charge those who produce carbon-intensive electricity and reward those who produce carbon-free electricity.
-As a home-grown policy, the state can immediately use to help achieve the lofty goals of the CLCPA and set New York on a path to a 100 percent emissions-free electric system.
+Fortunately, NYISO has developed a proposal for a carbon pricing plan that will charge those who produce carbon-intensive electricity and reward those who produce carbon-free electricity.
+The state can immediately use its carbon pricing plan to help achieve the lofty goals of the CLCPA and set New York on a path to a 100 percent emissions-free electric system.
 NYISO’s carbon proposal is a workhorse that efficiently aligns our climate energy goals with a market-based, technology-neutral model for decarbonization.

 Shared Principles for a Carbon Price in The NYISO Market:

-New York has an opportunity to be the nation’s clean energy leader by decarbonizing our electricity sector with a market-based model that preserves states’ abilities to choose and achieve their own clean energy policy goals.
+New York has an opportunity to build back better and cleaner and be the nation’s clean energy leader by decarbonizing our electricity sector with a market-based model that preserves our state’s ability to choose and achieve our clean energy policy goals.
 The NYISO carbon plan would:

-- Accelerate decarbonization in New York’s generation fleet;
+- Accelerate decarbonization of New York’s generation fleet and its imported electricity;

 - Accelerate entry of new renewable projects, particularly in areas currently served by fossil units, including in vulnerable communities downstate;